-ENTERIC FERMENTATION, MANURE MANAGEMENT AND ORGANIC FERTILISE
+ENTERIC FERMENTATION AND MANURE MANAGEMENT

 Enteric fermentation is the process by which ruminant animals produce methane through digesting feed.
-Manure management refers to the process of managing the excretion of livestock, particularly when they are not on paddocks, but also covers losses from manure that is deposited by livestock directly onto pasture, and it is distinct from losses from agricultural soils.
-The storage and treatment of manure produces GHG emissions.
-Agricultural soils emit nitrous oxide due to the addition of introaen to soils through manure.
-Unan and urine.
+Manure management refers to the process of managing the excretion of livestock, particularly when they are not on paddocks, but also covers losses from manure that is deposited by livestock directly onto pastures.
+This calculator assumes that the remaining part of the animal manure is stored and results in (mostly) methane emissions.

-Animal Type Number of animals What % of manure goes into the field?
+Animal Type Number of anim als What % of manure goes into the field?

 Dairy Cattle

 Non-dairy cattle

 Sheep

 Swine

 Goats

 Horses

 Poultry

 Rabbit

-^{}the number of animals at the end of reporting period (usually on 31 st of December)
+the average number of animals during the reporting period (usually between 1st of January to 31st of December)